How much cream and sugar to put in coffee? Check out our guide and find out how to make a balance of sweetness and creaminess in a cup of joe.

 But what makes it taste better?

 Of course, not everyone enjoys coffee the same way.
-But the main reason why some people don’t like coffee is its acidity or bitterness.
+But the main reason why some people don’t like coffee is its acidity and bitterness.
 And what dairy products do is mask both of these sensations.

 But the texture is also important.
 It’s one of the key elements of how people experience foods and drinks.